supercharge/queue-datastructure/README.md

 #### `.peek()`
-Returns the front item without removing it from the queue.
+Returns the first item without removing it from the queue.
 Returns `undefined` if the queue is empty.

 ```js
 queue.enqueue(1, 2, 3)